RareSkills/blog/job-guarantee-bootcamp/job-guarantee-bootcamp.md

 ## 6. If a bootcamp could guarantee a high-paying job, why would any employees work there?

 Look at the job openings of a bootcamp that guarantees a job.
-If they are offering less salary than what they guarantee their graduates will make, than that means the employees implicitly know the guarantee holds no real weight.
+If they are offering less salary than what they guarantee their graduates will make, then that means the employees implicitly know the guarantee holds no real weight.
 Why work at a bootcamp for \$30,000 a year when it is guaranteeing you can get a job for \$60,000 if you take its bootcamp?
 Any employee taking the lower salary must be aware the bootcamp doesn't *really* guarantee a job.
 Otherwise, they would be a customer of that bootcamp, not an employee.

 ## Conclusion